 Guests are not permitted to bring alcoholic beverages onboard; with the exception of embarkation day when guests are permitted to bring onboard with them up to two (2) bottles of wine (which are subject to a corkage fee) per stateroom.
 Security may inspect containers (including water bottles, soda bottles, mouthwash, canteens, etc.) at any time and will dispose of alcohol concealed in such containers.
 Alcoholic beverages that are purchased from onboard shops or in ports of call (which must be presented to security upon re- boarding), will be secured by ship’s personnel.
 Alcohol secured by ship’s personnel will be returned to guests just prior to the conclusion of their cruise vacation.
 Guests who are under the permitted drinking age will not have alcohol returned to them.

-The minimum drinking age for all alcoholic beverages on Celebrity Cruises ships sailing from North America is 21.
+The minimum drinking age for all alcoholic beverages on Celebrity Cruises ships sailing from North America and Dubai is 21.
 The minimum drinking age for all alcoholic beverages on Celebrity Cruises ships sailing from South America, Europe, Asia, Australia and New Zealand is 18.
 In certain circumstances where local laws permit or require, Celebrity Cruises may modify this policy which may also require parent/ guardian request/authorization.
 Guests may contact Guest Relations or refer to Celebrity Today for specific minimum drinking age information on their cruise vacation.

 For purposes of complying with the minimum drinking age requirements, a guest’s age is established upon boarding at the beginning of the cruise vacation.
 If a guest celebrates their birthday during the cruise vacation, and thereby becomes of age to consume alcohol, the guest may thereafter ask the Guest Relations Manager to modify ship’s records to permit their consumption of alcohol during the remainder of the vacation.
 The guest will be required to appear at Guest Relations to present a valid government-issued form of identification to permit verification of their age.